 The organisation’s first year saw only a small proportion of unions affiliate — representing about 350,000 out of two million members, many fewer than had been formally represented at its founding conference.

-Very important unions remained hostile and committed to Liberalism — in particular the miners’ unions with their four hundred thousand-odd members (ironically: the Liberals were very much the mine-owners’ party).
-Not until 1908 did the unified Miners’ Federation of Great Britain back Labour.
+Very important unions remained linked to Liberalism — in particular the Miners' Federation of Great Britain with its many hundreds of thousands of members, which in 1906 narrowly rejected LRC-affiliation in a members' ballot (ironically: the Liberals were very much the mine-owners’ party).
+Not until 1908 did the MFGB, after the Durham and Northumberland miners' unions joined it, vote to back Labour.

 1906 and all that